aakarkun/react-redux/README.md

 Switch branch to 'react-redux-boilerplate' for a React/Redux boilerplate.

-# User list and User details
+# Demo
-In this demo app there will be some users and by clicking user name it simply display their details.
+In this demo app there will be some users and by clicking username we can view user details.

 ## Getting Started